 When will I know the decision?

 The Program Committee on Admissions will review the applications and invite suitable candidates for an interview.
 Acceptance will be on a rolling admissions basis, and applicants should be advised that admissions are competitive.
-The sooner the application is in, the sooner will we be able to invite applicants for an interview.
-We shall therefore be offering interview days for suitable candidates in April, May and, finally, in June.
-While early applicants will be informed of the decision of the Program Committee on Admissions as decisions are reached, all decisions will be made by July 30.
+The sooner the application is in, the sooner will we be able to invite applicants for an interview (which all suitable candidates will be offered).
+Applicants will be informed of the decision of the Program Committee on Admissions as decisions are reached.